 Winthrop Hatchery Tours

 Scheduling a tour of Winthrop Hatchery is easy to do.
 Tours are available Monday – Friday between 10 am and 2 pm each day.
-Scheduling for larger groups by calling ahead provides hatchery staff time to plan and customize a special tour just for your school, organization, business, or community group.
+Schedule for larger groups by calling ahead to provide hatchery staff time to plan and customize a special tour just for your school, organization, business, or community group.

 Tours include a walk in the visitor center and hatchery nursery providing several opportunities to view salmon.
 Also included, is a beautiful stroll through the grounds.
 Picnic tables are available in various locations to picnic on the hatchery property where you can observe wildlife and enjoy the smell and sounds of nature at its best.
 Call 509-996-2424 for more information.

 New Adult Holding Pond

 Construction of the new Spawning Facility at Winthrop NFH is complete.
 The facility is up and running for the collection of 2012 spring Chinook salmon.
 Visitors are able to observe salmon through a viewing window below the water line as well as watch spawning operations from a designated visitors room.

 Kids Fishing Pond

 Our new Kids Fishing Pond was completed in 2012.
 We host an annual fishing day event the second Saturday in June.
 Methow Valley Fly Fishers (MVFF) donated many hours of time, labor, and a contractor to complete the work.